Update October 2020

-On Sunday, September 6, the club is hosting a socially distant Happy Hour on the clubhouse patio and front lawn at 5 pm for members and their guests.
+On Sunday, October 11, the club is hosting a socially distant 2020 Awards Presentation on the clubhouse patio and front lawn at 4:30 pm for members.
 Individual cans of beer and pop will be provided.
-Please bring your own snack or bring carryout from a local business.
 Remember, please wear a mask when inside the clubhouse or within 6 feet of others.

 The clubhouse is open.
 The kitchen is open with a few restrictions.
 At this time, the refrigerators, microwaves, stoves, oven, sink and countertops will be available for use.
 Appliances and items not available include the ice machine, the kegerator, all pots, pans, dishes, utensils and kitchen tools.
 Most of these items have been removed from the kitchen entirely and the cabinets have been tied shut, please leave them that way.
 Members are asked to bring all of their own utensils and take everything with them when they leave.
 No food is to be left in the refrigerators or freezers if you aren’t actively using the club or out sailing.

 Click here for more details about the HSC Clubhouse

 The first-aid kit and the AED (Automated external defibrillator) have been moved back to their usual location in the kitchen.

 Your HSC board members have developed a plan to start up the 2020 season of club racing, starting this Sunday (5/31).
 Organized Wednesday night racing will start June 17th with the first pursuit race of the year.
 Your fleet captains will probably be reaching out to you shortly as they begin scheduling RC duty.